heshamabdelazim/Learn-Postman-with-me/README.md

    - Is this data structured properly as it's expected and required?
    - Does data types of each key goes as expected.
    - Response or objects must obtain id, Does they obtain?
-   - What about Headers, Authentication and Authorization.
+   - What about <b>Headers, Authentication and Authorization</b>?
    - Is the response body by JSON format or HTML?
    - Security of the data?
 Can all people access that sensitive data?
-2. It add my data inside database server
+2. It add my data inside database server, SO:
    - Is status code 201 created?
    - Is the data structured well as expected.
    - Is Data Types as expected?